MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-npm.md

 ## Build your project

-At this point, your project should have a package.json file and an .npmrc file adjacent to each other.
+At this point, your project should have a package.json file and an .npmrc file in the same folder.
 Run `npm install` from the directory that contains both of these files. npm will discover your feed in the .npmrc file in the current working directory.
 It will then fetch credentials from your home directory's .npmrc file that you configured in [Create a feed](#create-a-feed).

 ## Publish an npm package